My North Korea Travel Experience: 4 Days in Secretive DPRK

 A striking victory-posing monument outside the Victorious Fatherland Liberation War Museum in Pyongyang, North Korea

 The train back to China couldn’t have come fast enough for me.
 I was done.
 Many starry-eyed members of the tour were talking about returning one day, but I highly doubt that for myself.
-While I love watching dystopian movies and tv shows (my favourite genre), the experience of being so close to a real-life one was way too close to the bone for me.
+While I love watching dystopian movies and TV shows (my favourite genre), the experience of being so close to a real-life one was way too close to the bone for me.

 Some moments in North Korea felt very sterile, but I’m still glad I went and didn’t regret it at all.
 Those fleeting moments of a smile with solid eye contact, a wave, and a kind gesture from a local are all worth it, and that’s what I went for.